BlameTroi/Simply_Scheme_2e_Book_Files/README.txt

 and Chicken.
 Only Chicken and Racket work and Racket provides their own version of "simply.scm" but not the other files.

-See "required.scm" for a more detailed discussion of the what, where, why, and how of loading the environment.
+See "required.*" for a more detailed discussion of the what, where, why, and how of loading the environment.

 The text is still in copyright and still available to purchase, but